CarolHall-NCSU-CBE/DMD-Assigments/README.md

 # DMD Introductory Exercises
 **Hall Group – New Graduate Student Onboarding**

 This document outlines the recommended training path for new graduate students who will be working with **Discontinuous Molecular Dynamics (DMD)** and related simulation codes in the group.
-The goal is to build a strong foundation in Linux, programming, and statistical mechanics before transitioning to research-level DMD/PRIME20 projects.
+The goal is to build a strong foundation in Linux, programming, and statistical mechanics before you start your research projects.

 ---